dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ### Side Effects

-When a function or expression modifies state outside its own context, this is a **side effect**.
-Examples of side effects include making a call to an API, writing data, raising an alert dialog, modifying an external variable, etc. If a function produces side effects, it is considered _impure_.
+When a function or expression modifies state outside its own context, the result is a **side effect**.
+Examples of side effects include making a call to an API, manipulating the DOM, raising an alert dialog, etc. If a function produces side effects, it is considered _impure_.
+Functions that cause side effects are less predictable and harder to test since they result in changes outside their local scope.

-### Pure and Impure Function Takeaways
+### Purity Takeaways

-Plenty of quality code consists of impure functions that procedurally invoke pure functions.
+Plenty of quality code consists of _impure_ functions that procedurally invoke _pure_ functions.
 This still produces advantages for testing and immutability.
 Referential transparency also enables [_memoization_](https://www.interviewcake.com/concept/python/memoization): caching and storing function call results and [reusing the cached results](https://www.sitepoint.com/implementing-memoization-in-javascript/) when the same inputs are used again.

-To learn more about **pure and impure functions**, check out the following resources:
+To learn more about **purity**, check out the following resources:

 * [Pure versus impure functions](https://toddmotto.com/pure-versus-impure-functions)
 * [Master the JavaScript Interview: What is a Pure Function?](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976#.kt48h2bfa)